Skip navigation

 Alkaline Phosphatase

 An alkaline phosphatase (ALP) test measures the amount of ALP in your blood.
-ALP is an enzyme found in many parts of your body.
-Each part of your body produces a different type of ALP.
-Most ALP is found in your liver, bones, kidneys, and digestive system.
+ALP is an enzyme, a protein that speeds up certain chemical reactions in your body.
+ALP is found in all your body tissues, but higher amounts can be found in your liver, bile ducts, and bones.
+Each part of your body makes a different type of ALP.

 Abnormal levels of ALP in your blood may be a sign of a wide range of health conditions, including liver disease, bone disorders, and chronic kidney disease.
+The amount of ALP released into your blood can be affected by liver damage, conditions that affect bone growth, and certain gastrointestinal diseases.
 But an alkaline phosphatase test alone can't identify the source of ALP in your blood, so other tests are usually needed to make a diagnosis.

 Other names: ALP, ALK, PHOS, Alkp, ALK PHOS